Harry Potter and the Order of the Phoenix (film): Box office

 The film opened to a worldwide 5-day opening of $333 million, the fourteenth-biggest opening of all time.
 In the United States, tickets for hundreds of midnight showings of the film, bought from online ticket-seller Fandango, were sold out, making up approximately 90% of the site's weekly ticket sales.
 In the US and Canada, midnight screenings (very early morning on 11 July) brought in $12 million from 2,311 midnight exhibitions making the showings "the most successful batch of midnight exhibitions ever".
 In one-night earnings, Phoenix is behind only At World's End, which had debuted four hours earlier on its date.
-In studio documents leaked in July 2010, it was revealed the film "lost" Warner Bros. about $167 million.
+In studio documents leaked in July 2010, it was revealed the film "lost" Warner Bros.
+Pictures about $167 million.

 In North America, Phoenix earned an additional $32.2 million on Wednesday, post-midnight showings, making it the biggest single-day Wednesday gross in box office history, with a total of $44.2 million from 4,285 theatres.
 That amount topped Sony Pictures' Spider-Man 2, which held the record since 2004 with its $40.4 million take on a Wednesday, until this record was broken in 2009 by Transformers: Revenge of the Fallen with $62 million.
 It was also the fifth-biggest opening day for a movie in history, at the time, surpassing At World's End's $42.9 million.
 It earned $1.9 million from a record-breaking 91 IMAX screens, the highest opening day ever for any IMAX day of the week, beating Spider-Man 3's $1.8 million.
 In the UK the result was similar.
 The film made £16.5 million during its opening 4-day run, breaking the UK box office record for the biggest 4-day opening weekend ever.